hackingbutlegal/namadaNFT/README.md

 # NamadaNFT Standard

-A cross-chain NFT project featuring an on-chain NFT smart contract and an off-chain client for interacting with the Namada blockchain.
-This project demonstrates how to implement a custom NFT standard on Namada using Rust and WASM, with an integrated client to mint, transfer, and query NFTs.
+A set of programs featuring an on-chain NFT smart contract and an off-chain client for interacting with the Namada blockchain.
+This project aims to implement a custom NFT standard on Namada using Rust and WASM, with an integrated client to mint, transfer, and query NFTs.
 It is organized as a Cargo workspace containing two crates: one for the NFT contract and one for the client application.

 ## Table of Contents